breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 #open a text editor to start editing the content of textfile.txt
 #if textfile.txt does not exists it will create it!
 ```
-When nano opens, it will show a top bar with the current version of the nano application; the name of the file being edited; and, a status telling you if the files were modified or not.
+When nano opens, it will show a top bar with the current version of the nano application; the name of the file being edited; and, a status telling you whether the files were modified or not.

 At the bottom you will see the most often used commands to use nano such as: quit, where is, help, etc.